 11) Forget the clock

-Always remember the story of the Mexican Fisherman.
+Always remember the story of the tourist and the fisherman.

 - “As soon as we begin watching the calendar, the clock, we miss the adventure.”